-11.4 Mercator Comment on Sample Preparation, Analysis and Security
+11.5 QP Comment on Sample Preparation, Analyses and Security

-Based on combined results of various programs described above, Mercator is of the opinion that majority of core sampling, handling, preparation and analytical procedures associated with the exploration programs to date at the Cape Spencer Project were generally carried out to industry standards prevalent at the time of respective programs.
-The majority of laboratory analytical work that pertains to historic core drilling programs referred to in the Report was carried out prior to the advent of NI 43-101 and specific details of associated laboratory accreditations are not provided in associated reporting.
+Based on combined results of various programs described above, and after review of data verification results presented below in section 12.0 of this Technical Report, the QP is of the opinion that the majority of core logging, sampling, handling, preparation and analytical procedures associated with the exploration programs to date at the Cape Spencer Project were carried out to industry standards prevalent at the time of the respective programs.
+The majority of laboratory analytical work that pertains to historical core drilling programs referred to in this Technical Report was carried out prior to the advent of NI 43-101 and specific details of associated laboratory accreditations are not provided in associated reporting.
 In most cases, large commercial laboratories providing industry standard of the day internal levels of quality assurance and quality control were used.
-All analytical work completed for Exploreco and Mercator was carried out at commercial laboratories accredited by the Canadian Association of Laboratory Accreditation (CALA) and registered to the ISO17025 standard.
+All analytical work completed for 2647102 Ontario Inc., Magna Terra and Mercator was carried out at accredited commercial laboratories registered to the ISO 17025 standard.

-Analytical datasets from validated historic drilling programs are considered sufficiently reliable to support a Mineral Resource Estimate program carried out in accordance with NI 43-101 and the CIM Standards (as amended in 2014).
+The QP considers Sample Preparation, Analyses and Security factors related to the validated analytical datasets from historical and Magna Terra drilling programs described in this Technical Report to be acceptable with respect to supporting a Mineral Resource Estimate program carried out in accordance with NI 43-101 and the CIM Standards (as amended in 2014).